 The Police Court shall be considered to be in session at all times and in such place or places in the City as the Court or the justice holding the same shall direct.

 The Police Court shall have original jurisdiction to hear and determine causes involving violation of any ordinance of the City of Pawtucket.

 [Amended 8-1-1988 by Ch.
 No. 2035; 11-26-1990 by Ch.
 No. 2166]

-The Police Court may impose a sentence not to exceed 30 days in jail and impose a fine not in excess of $1,000, or both.
+The Police Court may impose a fine not in excess of $500.
 Fines so imposed shall be paid over and disposed of in like manner as moneys had been obtained for violations of City ordinances previously handled in the District Court.

 Every person aggrieved by any fine or sentence of said Police Court may within seven days of such conviction appeal from such sentence to the Superior Court in and for Providence County, in the same manner and with the same procedure, and such appeal shall be disposed of in said Superior Court in like manner as is prescribed in the case of appeals in criminal cases from the sentence of any District Court.